DipParmar/Contact-app/README.md

 2. Search by name and numbers.
 3. Add and Update numbers only for client side, if you refresh the page changes will be gone.
 4. Add or Update multiple numbers with single name.
-5. In add and Edit Form Number and Name filed is required.
+5. In add and edit form number and name fields are required.
 6. Number field can only accept numbers, on other characters it will show an error.
 7. After Update or Adding Contact page will be redirect to the home page.
 8. To create this used Routing, Reactive Forms, Other Angular Stuff